 Unique Activities in Germany

-Another good way to get an idea of things to do in Germany is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Germany.
+They work directly with local tour operators in Germany, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Train travel in Germany